pop-os/beta/README.md

 System76 continues to curate and package key applications such as Steam, Atom, and VS Code.
 Pop!_OS repositories are prioritized to provide the best user experience for these applications.

+Please use the Flathub version of applications not in the Pop!_OS repository.
+We're very interested in learning if you encounter issues.

 If you use scripting for applications such as GIMP and KiCAD, the debian package is recommended.